rahulsm27/E2E_ML_Project/README.md

 # US VISA APPLICATION STATUS

 ABOUT DATASET -
-The dataset is sourced from kaggle.
+The dataset is sourced from Kaggle.
 Source of data -> https://www.kaggle.com/datasets/jboysen/us-perm-visas

 This repo aims to showcase two things
-1. Businsess Problem -> Develop a model to predict visa decisions based on employee/employer/wage?
+1. Business Problem -> Develop a model to predict visa decisions based on employee/employer/wage?
-2. Develop an E2E project with modular coding that can be containerized with docker and deployed on the AWS cloud using github actions.
+2. Develop an E2E project with modular coding that can be containerized with docker and deployed on the AWS cloud using GitHub actions.

 # Local Setup

-Follow below steps to run the code.
+Follow the below steps to run the code.

 ## Step1 : commands to create venv